pawanit17/aws/README.md

 ![image](https://user-images.githubusercontent.com/42272776/143780943-bd7fba54-5e44-4afd-b00b-ebcff8f288df.png)
 ![image](https://user-images.githubusercontent.com/42272776/143780793-fc175b66-8ebe-4781-a2c1-e9a34e445dff.png)

-## S3 Versioning
+### S3 Versioning
-- Versioning can be configured at Bucket level so that when a file with same name is uploaded, a version gets created.
+- **Versioning** can be configured at **Bucket level** so that when a file with same name is uploaded, a new version gets created.
+- Versioning cannot be disabled, only suspended.
+- Policies do not apply to the previous versions of the objects in the bucket.
+Explicit access needs to be granted via Make Public action.
+- Deleting an object that has versioning turned on, will create a Delete marker instead.
+If this marker is deleted, then the objects are available again.
 - ![image](https://user-images.githubusercontent.com/42272776/144109147-b74bae10-32b6-4200-ae6a-23a8fc4a579c.png)
 - Unlimited number of versions can be created. https://acloud.guru/forums/aws-csa-2019/discussion/-LzddK__zQps2CcoZum9/How%20many%20versions%20of%20a%20file%20can%20be%20saved%20in%20S3%3F
 - ![image](https://user-images.githubusercontent.com/42272776/144108361-71753a72-9fae-4bdb-b3d3-78b46fa94be1.png)